 But mainly, I wanted to see how Google Maps fared compared with Apple's Maps, which kicked Google Maps off the iPhone in September.
 That meant Google had no mapping app on the iPhone until it released a replacement in December.
 Google Maps with voice navigation has been on Android phones since 2009.
 I also wanted to see if the Android and iPhone versions have all the same bells and whistles.
 (Spoiler alert: They don't).

 We set off from New York with our easily bored 3-year-old daughter strapped in the back seat.
-I fired up the phones and set courses for my parents' home in Haslett, Mich. (just outside Lansing, for those too lazy to Google it).

 The two versions of Google Maps and the Apple software pretty much gave me the same directions and time estimate -- just over 10 hours, though we were planning on 12